 After bringing the device home I discovered that it also goes under another name and is being sold in the USA as the Zone Analog to Digital Converter / Player and in the UK as the Vega Platinum Digital Video Converter.
 The US price varies enormously, with some companies charging as much as $190 for this device.
 The UK prices seem more in line with the Netherlands.
 Is it worth buying ?
 There's only one way to find out.
 Read on.

 The first problem I had was finding suitable cables.
 It turned out that the power supply for my Nbox media player was equally capable of operating the digital video converter, but the video cables required were four way 3.5 mm plugs.
 I didn't have any.
-Luckily, dealextreme have the cables.
+Luckily, I found suitable cables.

 Opening the box